Apple’s pushed a new iOS 12.5.3 update to older iPhone, iPad, and iPod touch models.

 For more on the iOS 12.5.3 download and installation, take a look at our guide.

-We’ve been using the iOS 12.5.3 update for a few days and here’s we’ve learned about the software’s performance thus far.
+We’ve been using the iOS 12.5.3 update for several days now and here’s we’ve learned about the software’s performance thus far.

 - Battery life is currently stable.